About

 Formerly, Secretary Fudge was chair of both the House Agriculture Committee, and Nutrition Subcommittee, which has oversight over United States Department of Agriculture operations.
 As a member of the Democratic Party, she served as the U.S. representative for Ohio's 11th congressional district for 13 years and was chair of the Congressional Black Caucus.
 Since her appointment last year, Fudge has seemingly, embraced her role at HUD and created several initiatives that impact people of color during the COVID pandemic.

 Students from all 105 HBCUs across the nation, who actively participate in their campus journalism programs, are allowed to compete for a handful of vacancies.
-During the fall 2021 semester, UVI student representatives including senior, communication major, George Francis, and Nadege Barber, junior, communication minor, participated in the first two White House HBCU Press Briefings hosted by Karine Jean-Pierre, deputy principal press secretary and Representative Cedric Richmond, senior advisor to the president and director of the White House Office of Public Engagement.
+During the fall 2021 semester, UVI student representatives including senior, communication major, George Francis, and Nadege Barber, a junior, communication minor, participated in the first two White House HBCU Press Briefings hosted by Karine Jean-Pierre, deputy principal press secretary and Representative Cedric Richmond, senior advisor to the president and director of the White House Office of Public Engagement.

 The press briefings can be viewed via this direct link https://www.youtube.com/watch?v=H9lv69menAw (26:23/34:18) and https://www.youtube.com/watch?v=3hLGPtHqyho (59:13/1:20:05)